singularityhub/singularity-hpc/docs/getting_started/user-guide.rst

 Module Software
 ===============

-The default module software is currently LMOD, and there is also support for tcl.
+The default module software is currently LMOD, and there is also support for environment modules that only use tcl (tcl).
 If you are interested in adding another module type, please `open an issue <https://github.com/singularityhub/singularity-hpc>`_ and provide description and links to what you have in mind.
 You can either specify the module software on the command line: